tantsandras/mm/content/podcastEpisodesFolder/the-pimlico-mystery.md

   [Music]
-  It was very funny she broke into the bedroom very decisively... oh i heard that!
+  It was very funny she broke into the bedroom very decisively... oh I heard that!
   You can't come here and just scream at me what is the point?!
-Oh god, no, she can't get out what is oh my god he answered you but not me but do you want to get out i walked into the radiator on my way back smooth smooth as caramel oh smooth after that whiskey you bought from tesco for 18 pounds it's actually pretty nice will you tell budo to shut up she's introducing a lot of background noise i think she wants dinner she is very much wanting to be in this room but when she's in she's like i can't get out i can't get up what did you do to me i was like you did this to yourself i know that feeling it's every time we press record
-  [Music]
-  am i holding you hostage
+Oh god, no, she can't get out.
+  What is.. oh my god,
+  she answered you but not me.
+  Bodil, do you want to get out?
+  I walked into the radiator on my way back.
+  Smooth.
+Smooth as
+  caramel.
+Or smooth as that
+  whiskey you bought from tesco for 18 pounds.
+It's actually pretty nice.
+  Will you tell Bodil to shut up?
+She's introducing a lot of background noise.
+  I think she wants dinner.
+She is very much wanting to be in this room but when she's in, she's like I can't get out, i can't get out.
+  What did you do to me?
+I was like you did this to yourself.
+  I know that feeling it's every time we press record.
   [Laughter]
-  okay should we start i've been waiting for you to start for 15 minutes oh god play the jingle it worked last time you're listening to midweek murders and it's time to talk about crime that's what i'm talking about do the introductions oh my god no i'm sandra and this is my friend joe say hi to hi joe oh i knew you were gonna go for that one hanging through on today's episode on today's episode
+  Am I holding you hostage in our friendship?
   [Laughter]
-  sorry sorry you're doing great we're good okay i'm ready today we're gonna talk about the pimlico mystery so our case starts on the 1st of january 1886 when adelaide adelaide atlanta adelaide you know like the place
+  Okay should we start?
+I've been waiting for you to start for 15 minutes.
+  Oh god.
+Play the jingle.
+  It worked last time.
+  You're listening to Midweek Murders, and it's time to talk about crime.
+  That's what I'm talking about!
+Do the introductions!
+  Oh my god, nooo.
+I'm sandra
+  and this is my friend Joe.
+Say hi Joe.
+  Hi Joe.
+Oh I knew you were gonna go for that one, low hanging fruit.
+  On today's episode [get's interrupted again], on today's episode.
   [Laughter]
+  Sorry, sorry you're doing great.
+  We're good.
+  Okay I'm ready.
+Today we're gonna talk about the pimlico mystery.
+  So our case starts on
+  the 1st of january 1886
+  when adelaide...
+ADELAIDE!
+  Adelaide,
+  you know like the place.
+  [Laughter]
-  i actually practiced her name
+  I actually practiced her name
+  like by myself on the toilet when I was pooping.
+A lot of times before we started recording, and I still can't say them.
+  You should probably cut the pooping part out.
+  Adelaide.
+Adelaide, yeah okay.
-  like by myself on the toilet when i was pooping a lot of times before we had this car they still can't sit you should probably cut the pooping part out adelaide adelaide yeah okay i'm gonna like the place in america is that a place in america yeah it is the case we're gonna talk about today is the pimlico mystery and it started the first of january
+  I'm gonna...
+Like the place in america.
+  Is that a place in america?
+Yeah it is.
+  The case we're gonna talk about today is the pimlico mystery and it started the first of january
   1886 when
-  adelaide called her landlord to say come down i think miss mr bartlett is dead and mr bartlett was thomas edwin bartlett her husband that's the one she married thomas edwin bartlett when she was 19 and he was
-  29. still younger than i am right now oh yeah and thomas edwin bartlett had been diagnosed with subacute gastritis a couple of weeks before he was poisoned i think what is sub-acute gastritis you know so gastritis is the inflammation of the gastric system so it's like your abdominals and your stomach and places like that and inflammation is that like ibs or is it it could be yeah so um it's it's a general medical term to encompass an entire range of inflammatory diseases so it could be ibs it could be inflammatory bowel disease i'm pretty sure that's what ibs is yeah i was just gonna say irritable bowel syndrome i think it's sad for so they married kind of ten years before in 1875 their friend or spiritual guide or spiritual counsel and a five-time winner of witch weekly's most charming smile award
+  adelaide called her landlord to say:
+  "come down I think miss Mr Bartlett is dead" and Mr Bartlett was Thomas Edwin
+  Bartlett.
+  Her husband.
+  That's the one.
+She married Thomas Edwin
+  Bartlett when she was 19 and he was
+  29. Still younger than I am right now.
+  Oh yeah.
+  And Thomas Edwin Bartlett had been diagnosed with subacute gastritis a couple of weeks before he was poisoned, I think.
+What is sub-acute gastritis?
+  You know so gastritis
+  is the inflammation
+  of the gastric system so it's like your abdominals, and your stomach, and places like that.
+  And inflammation is that like IBS or is it...
+  It could be yeah, so it's a
+  general medical term
+  to encompass an entire range
+  of inflammatory diseases.
+So it could be
+  IBS,
+  it could be inflammatory bowel disease.
+  I'm pretty sure that's what IBS is.
+Yeah,
+  I was just gonna say irritable bowel syndrome,
+  I think it stands for.
+So they married kind of ten years before in 1875.
+  Their friend, or spiritual guide, or spiritual counsel and a five-time winner of witch weekly's most charming smile award
   [Laughter]
-  reverend george dyson had
+  reverend George Dyson had
-  bought the chloroform at four different stores in such a small capacity that he didn't have to sign his name and the product that he bought because if he had bought the same amount of chloroform at one store wait shit i should have said where i got my well i can say it now i got my research from murderpedia.org whereas i got my information from uh wikipedia and a pubmed article published by duchenne jayawira at al that was probably about seven different authors and uh the bmj which was authored by an m farrell oh you did so much more research than i did yeah like three times as many sources yeah something i think it's important to mention that uh thomas edwin bartlett had a history of conditions that he was being treated for so he had um several teeth removed he had his teeth filed down into stumps and it was well documented by adelaide that their relationship was non-sexual because of his foul aroma oh did she actually say that i'm not sure if those are her exact words but it i think it was mentioned in her trial that they they didn't uh regularly consummate their marriage because she was off put by the smell from his mouth well one thing's for sure he was not a five-time witch weekly most charming smile award winner she he's no gilderoy lockhart let's put it that way to be honest i never fancied gilderola card did you no but i am susceptible to a nice set of teeth well adelaide probably was as well yeah and that's why they never boned but they did though i read that uh she did have a baby fathered by thomas that was still born i think wait yes it was uh delivered unfortunately deceased and thomas bartlett was very reluctant to have any kind of medical help in that delivery whether that's any significance to his character or the case at all remains to be determined i did i did read that he had said during the delivery that he didn't want a doctor's help because he didn't want another man interfering with her which is curious because she said that she was encouraged to have a relationship with um george dyson the minister yeah so yeah the sources that i read uh also confirmed that they were encouraged to have a relationship in so much as that he didn't mind them kissing in front of him but that's what they said wasn't it yeah that was uh the opinion of adelaide and george yeah so adelaide blonde de la creme married him as i said when she was 19 and he came from a very close-knit family of prosperous grocers and some sources say that she well some sources i only read the murder pedia so what do i know but it's like difference in opinion i think about like how much they accepted her into the family which doesn't obviously make any difference to what happened in the end but her father-in-law accused her of having a sexual relationship with thomas's younger brother yes yeah that's seconded in the sources that i read yeah so the the father-in-law was a a particularly strong voice against their relationship which of course is hard to say anything about because it was so long ago but might have been might have not have been thomas bartlett had drafted a will before he fell acutely ill as it seemed leaving everything to adelaide and there was a stipulation in that world seeing that she couldn't remarry if she had inherited his estate but then they redrew the will or he redrew the will and made george dyson an executor of that will and removed the bar where it said that adelaide couldn't remarry and that for me also indicates murder it's quite suspicious that george dyson should come on the scene and somehow thomas bartlett would redraft his entire will in that not only would adelaide inherit but she was now also allowed to remarry and basically do whatever she wanted and that also happened just four months before he died so for me that's like a red flag i concur the doctor that was treating thomas bartlett was dr alfred leach and leach said that he prescribed chloroform reluctantly but that thomas insisted on that which is also a bit strange but i guess like if he couldn't get to sleep at some point you get desperate so i think it's important to note here that at the time chloroform was like a seen as a miracle drug it had recently come onto the scene a lot of different countries and practitioners have used chloroform as the perfect anesthetic the perfect drug that would send you to sleep so it was it was widely used throughout continental europe for both pain relief and as an analgesic so to ask your practitioner to prescribe you chloroform in those times was less questionable than it would be in today's economy just like if i were have to been alive at that time they would have prescribed me cocaine and vaginal stimulus well we went we went different ways with that the mystery around the pimlico mystery is that adelaide and dyson was put on trial would but mostly adelaide for poisoning him thomas bartlett because at the autopsy they discovered a lethal dose of chloroform in his stomach but the mystery of it is that he didn't have abrasions in his throat or mouth like if he had swallowed chloroform there would have been like wear i guess yeah so chloroform is a nasty liquid to administer through the digestive tract and quite often uh medics will see that liquid chloroform will cause a lot of problems so one article that was in the bmj was of someone that tried to overdose with 99 chloroform in liquid form so they admitted that one particular lady into a e and she had a hepatotoxicity which is liver failure she had severe gastritis and ulceration she had severe enterocolitis which is inflammatory of the digestive tract and the colon she had erosive esophagitis and she also had dermal secretions of the chloroform so the question of the pimlico murders is how adelaide managed to administer a lethal dose of liquid chloroform which was confirmed in the autopsy but yet how thomas bartlett had no signs of the corrosion or the burning and the erosion of his esophagus or his intestinal tract from that chloroform but what i wonder is like how much do you digest chloroform chloroform in itself is a well-absorbed metabolite it's quickly metabolized and eliminated within the body okay so it could have been it couldn't have been like a poisoning throughout a couple of months because then that's no definitely not so so a couple of studies that are quoted in wikipedia have got a half-life of chloroform at 6.5 hours so that means that if you had a 10 milliliter dose within six and a half hours that would have been metabolized down to a five milligram uh milliliter dose so it's really quickly absorbed and also it's interesting to note that in the autopsy they only found six to eight drops of pure chloroform in the stomach but they did also find ulceration in the colon which would suggest that it was administered orally and absorbed in the time frame between when it was administered and when it was reported by adelaide which was supposedly a three-hour difference oh only a three-hour difference yeah he went to bed and then in the morning she called the landlord sources vary but from what i've read it was a around three to four hours later that she reported to her landlord that her husband was dead okay all right when i first read about this case i thought that well if you needed to administer a poison well needed is obviously she didn't need to but you know and there were no like signs of it in the mouth or the throat i thought maybe she injected it in something that he would swallow whole without chewing but then i also realized there's not many food things that you would swallow a hole without chewing and that raises the interesting point as to how significant thomas's dental treatment was and he was
+  bought the chloroform at four different stores, in such a small capacity that he didn't have to sign his name.
+And the product that he bought, because if he had bought the same amount of chloroform at one store...
+  Wait, shit, I should have said where I got my...
+  Well I can say it now.
+I got my research from murderpedia.org.
+  Whereas I got my information from uh wikipedia and a pubmed article published by duchenne jayawira at al, that was probably about seven different authors.
+And uh the BMJ which was authored by an m farrell.
+Oh.
+  You did so much more research than I did.
+  Yeah like three times as many sources.
+  I think it's important to
+  mention that Thomas Edwin Bartlett had a history of conditions that he was being treated for.
+  So he had several teeth removed, he had his teeth filed down into stumps, and it was well documented by Adelaide that their relationship was non-sexual because of his foul aroma.
+Oh.
+  Did she actually say that?
+I'm not sure if those are her exact words, but it I think it was mentioned in her trial that they didn't regularly consummate their marriage because she was off put by the smell from his mouth.
+  Well one thing's for sure, he was not a five-time witch weekly most charming smile award winner.
+He's no gilderoy lockhart let's put it that way.
+  To be honest, I never fancied gilderoy
+  Lockhart, did you?
+  No, but I am susceptible to a nice set of teeth.
+  Well Adelaide probably was as well.
+  Yeah, and that's why they never boned.
+  But they did though, I read that she did have a baby fathered by
+  Thomas that was still born I think.
+Wait.
+  Yes it was delivered
+  unfortunately deceased.
+  And Thomas Bartlett was very reluctant to have any kind of medical help in that delivery, whether that's any significance to his character or the case at all remains to be determined.
+  I did read that he had said
+  during the delivery that he didn't want a doctor's help because he didn't want another man interfering with her, which is curious because she said that she was encouraged to have a relationship with George Dyson, the minister.
+Yeah so the sources that I read also confirmed that they were encouraged to have a relationship in so much as that he didn't mind them kissing in front of him.
+  But that's what they said, wasn't it?
+Yeah that was the opinion of Adelaide and George.
+Yeah so,
+  Adelaide Blanche de la Tremoille married him, as I said when she was 19, and he came from a very close-knit family of prosperous grocers and some sources say that she, well I say some sources, I only read the murder pedia so what do I know.
+  But it's like difference in opinion I think, about like how much they accepted her into the family.
+Which doesn't obviously make any difference to what happened in the end, but her father-in-law accused her of having a sexual relationship with Thomas's younger brother.
+  Yes, yeah that's seconded
+  in the sources that I read.
+Yeah so the the father-in-law was a a particularly strong voice against their relationship, which of course is hard to say anything about because it was so long ago, but might have been might have not have been.
+  Thomas Bartlett
+  had drafted a will before he fell acutely ill, as it seemed leaving everything to
+  Adelaide and there was a stipulation in that will, saying that she couldn't remarry if she had inherited his estate.
+  But then they redrew the will, or he redrew the will, and made George
+  Dyson an executor of that will, and removed the bar where it said that adelaide couldn't remarry.
+  And that, for me, also indicates murder.
+  It's quite suspicious that George Dyson should come on the scene, and somehow Thomas Bartlett would redraft his entire will, in that not only would
+  Adelaide
+  inherit, but she was now also allowed to remarry and basically do whatever she wanted.
+  And that also happened just four months before he died, so for me that's like a red flag.
+I concur.
+  The doctor that was treating Thomas
+  Bartlett was dr alfred leach,
+  and leach said that he prescribed chloroform reluctantly, but that Thomas insisted on that.
+Which is also a bit strange, but I guess like if he couldn't get to sleep, at some point you get desperate.
+  So I think it's important to note here, that at the time chloroform was like a seen as a miracle drug.
+  It had recently come onto the scene, a lot of different countries and practitioners have used chloroform as the perfect anesthetic, the perfect drug that would send you to sleep, so it was it was widely used throughout continental europe for both pain relief and as an analgesic.
+So to ask your practitioner to prescribe you chloroform in those times was less questionable than it would be in today's economy.
+Just like if I were have to been alive at that time they would have prescribed me cocaine and vaginal stimulus.
+  Well we went, we went different ways with that.
+  The mystery around the pimlico mystery is that Adelaide and Dyson was put on trial, but mostly Adelaide, for poisoning him, Thomas Bartlett, because at the autopsy they discovered a lethal dose of chloroform in his stomach.
+  But the mystery of it is that he didn't have abrasions in his throat or mouth.
+Like if he had swallowed chloroform there would have been like, wear I guess?
+Yeah so chloroform is a nasty liquid to administer through the digestive tract, and quite often medics will see that liquid chloroform will cause a lot of problems.
+  So one article that was in the BMJ was of someone that tried to overdose with 99% chloroform in liquid form, so they admitted that one particular lady into AE and she had a hepatotoxicity, which is liver failure she had severe gastritis and ulceration, she had severe enterocolitis which is inflammatory of the digestive tract and the colon, she had erosive esophagitis, and she also had dermal secretions of the chloroform.
+So the question of the pimlico murders is how
+  Adelaide managed to administer a lethal dose of liquid chloroform, which was confirmed in the autopsy, but yet how Thomas Bartlett had no signs of the corrosion or the burning.
+And the erosion of his esophagus or his intestinal tract from that chloroform.
+But what I wonder is like, how much do you digest chloroform?
+  Chloroform in itself is a well-absorbed metabolite, it's quickly metabolized and eliminated within the body.
+Okay so it could have been, it couldn't have been like a poisoning throughout a couple of months because then that's...
+No definitely not.
+  So a couple of studies that are quoted in wikipedia have got a half-life of chloroform at 6.5 hours, so that means that if you had a 10 milliliter dose within six and a half hours that would have been metabolized down to a five milliliter dose.
+So it's really quickly absorbed, and also it's interesting to note that in the autopsy they only found six to eight drops of pure chloroform in the stomach.
+But they did also find ulceration in the colon, which would suggest that it was administered orally and absorbed in the time frame between when it was administered and when it was reported by Adelaide.
+  Which was supposedly a three-hour difference.
+  Oh only a three-hour difference?
+Yeah he went to bed and then in the morning she called the landlord.
+Sources vary, but from what I've read, it was a around three to four hours later that she reported to her landlord that her husband was dead.
+Okay, all right, when I first read about this case
+  I thought that well if you needed to administer a poison, well needed is... obviously she didn't need to, but you know, and there were no like signs of it in the mouth or the throat, I thought maybe she injected it in something that he would swallow whole without chewing but then I also realized there's not many food things that you would swallow a hole without chewing.
+And that raises the interesting point as to how significant thomas's dental treatment was and he was